Connections Between Combinations Without Specified Separations and Strongly Restricted Permutations, Compositions, and Bit Strings: Introduction

-Recently, a bijection between the $k$-subsets of $\Nset_n$ with disallowed differences set $\Qset$ of which the largest element is $q$ and the restricted-overlap tilings of an $(n+q)$-board (an $(n+q)\times1$ board) with squares and $k$ combs was found.
-This enabled generating functions for $S_n$ and recursion relations for $S_{n,k}$ to be readily obtained for a variety of families of $\Qset$ \cite{All-Comb}.
+In recent work \cite{All-Comb}, which we henceforth refer to as All24, the author found a bijection between the $k$-subsets of $\Nset_n$ with disallowed differences set $\Qset$, of which the largest element is $q$, and the restricted-overlap tilings of an $(n+q)$-board (an $(n+q)\times1$ board) with squares and $k$ combs.
+This enables generating functions for $S^\Qset_n$ and recursion relations for $S^\Qset_{n,k}$ to be readily obtained for a variety of families of $\Qset$ \cite{All-Comb}.
 A $(w_1,g_1,w_2,\ldots,g_{t-1},w_t)$-comb is a tile composed of $t>0$ rectangular sub-tiles (called \textit{teeth}) arranged in such a way that the $i$-th tooth, which has dimensions $w_i\times1$, is separated from the $(i+1)$-th by a $g_i\times1$ gap \cite{All-Comb}.
 The \textit{length} of a comb is the sum of the lengths of the teeth and gaps.
-Each $\Qset$ corresponds to a length-$(q+1)$ comb $C$ (which we will refer to as a \textit{$\Qset$-comb}) defined as follows.
+Each $\Qset$ corresponds to a length-$(q+1)$ comb $C$ (which we refer to as a \textit{$\Qset$-comb}) defined as follows.
 We label the cells of $C$ from 0 to $q$.
 Cell 0 is always part of the first tooth.
 Cell $i$ (where $i=1,\ldots,q$) is part of a tooth iff $i\in\Qset$.
-Note that we can always include 0 in $\Qset$ (and we will do so occasionally for reasons of symmetry) since subset elements are distinct and so cannot differ by 0.
+Note that we are free to include 0 in $\Qset$ without affecting the results (and we do so in Theorems \ref{T:per} and \ref{T:per2} for reasons of convenience and symmetry) since subset elements are distinct and so cannot differ by 0.
 This 0 element can then be regarded as corresponding to cell 0 of the comb.
 To ensure that there is only one way to specify the $w_i$ and $g_i$ of the $\Qset$-comb, we insist that all teeth and gaps have positive integer length.
 A \textit{restricted-overlap tiling} using squares and $\Qset$-combs means that any comb can be placed so that its non-leftmost cells (i.e, cells 1 to $q$) overlap the non-leftmost cells of any other combs on the board and no other forms of overlap of tiles is allowed \cite{All-Comb} (see Fig.~\ref{f:twocombmetatiles} for examples).
-The following theorem is a consequence of the bijection. \begin{theorem}[Theorem~2 in \cite{All-Comb}] If $B^\Qset_n$ is the number of restricted-overlap tilings of an $n$-board with $\Qset$-combs and squares, and $B^\Qset_{n,k}$ is the number of such tilings that contain $k$ combs, then $S^\Qset_n=B^\Qset_{n+q}$ and $S^\Qset_{n,k}=B^\Qset_{n+q,k}$. \end{theorem}
+We let $B^\Qset_n$ denote the number of restricted-overlap tilings of an $n$-board with $\Qset$-combs and squares, and $B^\Qset_{n,k}$ denote the number of such tilings that contain $k$ combs.
+The following theorem is a consequence of the bijection. \begin{theorem}[Theorem~2 in All24] For all nonnegative $n$ we have $S^\Qset_n=B^\Qset_{n+q}$ and $S^\Qset_{n,k}=B^\Qset_{n+q,k}$. \end{theorem}